Modify, simplify, apply

 Well, in 1968 the definition of brain death was just formulated and not widely accepted yet.
 For his first transplant, Cooley took a heart from a victim of a gunshot wound to the head.
 So, according to the widely accepted Vatican definition, he took the organ from the person still alive.
 For that, he faced the ethic problems himself.
 But this was also skillfully used by the bright attorney defending the person who did the shooting.
 He got off the hook on the basis that he was not the person who killed the victim.
 Cooley was.
 Another good lawyer helped the surgeon get off the hook.

 But the re-defining of a patient’s death didn’t solve all the problems for the doctors.
 Their patients were dying of rejection.
 Until cyclosporine opened the path to ethical acceptance of the heart transplants.

-Cooley was a high risk-taker not only in his professional life.
+Cooley was a high risk-taker, not only in his professional life.
 Most of the prominent people are.
 In January 1988, after a series of careless real estate investments, he declared bankruptcy.
-It must have hurt a lot since the broker who helped him on all the transactions was his son-in-law.
+It must have hurt a lot, since the broker who helped him with all the transactions was his son-in-law.